d3/d3-timer/README.md

 ## Changes from D3 3.x:

-* Returning a truthy value from the timer callback no longer has any effect; use [*timer*.stop](#timer_stop) to stop a timer.
+* Returning a truthy value from the timer callback no longer has any effect; use [*timer*.stop](#timer_stop) instead.
 You can now stop a timer from outside its callback.

 * The timerReplace method has been replaced by [*timer*.restart](#timer_restart).
 You can now restart a timer outside its callback.